-- 1. Supervision of individual therapy: Interns meet individually two hours per week with a primary supervisor (a licensed psychologist), and one hour per week with a secondary supervisor (who may be a psychologist or clinical social worker, depending on intern interests).
+- 1. Supervision of individual therapy: Interns meet individually two hours per week with a primary supervisor (a licensed psychologist), and one hour per week with a secondary supervisor (who may be a psychologist, Ed.D., LCSW or post-doc, depending on intern interests).
 Interns meet individually with potential supervisors during Orientation and submit rank order lists of supervisor preferences to the TD, who will work to pair interns with their top supervisor choices.
 Aside from clinical discussions, supervisors model reflectiveness and professional responsibility during supervision.
 Supervision of individual therapy is also addressed in Case Conference (below). - 2.
 Group Supervision: Interns co-lead groups with a senior staff member.

-Supervision of groups that interns are co-leading occurs between co-leaders before and after groups, and during group seminars.
+Supervision of groups that interns are co-leading occurs between co-leaders before and/or after groups, and during group seminars.